Kenya travel guide

-On the spot fines are common, but not legal.
+On the spot fines from traffic police are common, but not legal.
 If stopped by a police officer you should ask for the due process to be followed.
 The officer should issue you with a ‘receipt for cash bond’, a piece of paper telling you when and where you need to attend court to answer the charge against you.

 There are some concerns about the lack of security arrangements in place at Wilson airport in Nairobi.
 The airport is mainly used for domestic flights, including charters.
-Be vigilant at all times when transiting airports.

 Local rules and regulations prohibit photography at airports.
 You could be fined or imprisoned.